Florida Atlantic Owls football: Lane Kiffin era (2017–2019)

+In early December, Lane Kiffin was rumored to be under consideration for the head coaching position at several programs including the University of Houston, Louisiana State University, and the University of South Florida, among others.
 On December 12, 2016, it was announced that former USC and Tennessee head coach Lane Kiffin would become the Owls' next head coach.
 Kiffin resigned from FAU on December 7, 2019, after a 49–6 blowout win against the university of Alabama at Birmingham (UAB) and before FAU's Boca Raton Bowl appearance against SMU Mustangs to become the head coach at the University of Mississippi (Ole Miss).
 Kiffin left FAU with a record of 26–13 with two first-place finishes in Conference USA.
 In December 2019, FAU tight end Harrison Bryant won the John Mackey Award, becoming the first FAU player to win a major collegiate postseaon award, as well as becoming FAU's first consensus, and later unanimous, All-American.
 FAU's first year defensive coordinator, Glenn Spencer, was named the interim head coach to lead the Owls at the Boca Raton Bowl.